OWASP/CheatSheetSeries/cheatsheets/Logging_Cheat_Sheet.md

 It may be desirable to be able to alter the level of logging (type of events based on severity or threat level, amount of detail recorded).
 If this is implemented, ensure that:

 - The default level must provide sufficient detail for business needs
-- It should not be possible to completely inactivate application logging or logging of events that are necessary for compliance requirements
+- It should not be possible to completely deactivate application logging or logging of events that are necessary for compliance requirements
 - Alterations to the level/extent of logging must be intrinsic to the application (e.g. undertaken automatically by the application based on an approved algorithm) or follow change management processes (e.g. changes to configuration data, modification of source code)
 - The logging level must be verified periodically